-Two brothers accused of killing a 16-year-old Moreno Valley girl who went missing a month ago and is presumed dead were charged Thursday with murdering the teen.
+Two brothers accused of killing a 16-year-old Moreno Valley girl who went missing over a month ago pleaded not guilty Friday to a murder charge.

-Along with the murder count, Gary Anthony Shover, 21, and Owen Skyler Shover, 18, are charged with a special circumstance allegation of lying in wait.
+Gary Anthony Shover, 21, and Owen Skyler Shover, 18, were arrested last monthin connection with the death of Aranda Briones.
+They’re both charged with murder and a special circumstance allegation of lying in wait.

-“The camera system was reviewed and ultimately it destroys the timeline that he provided,” Durham said.
+“The camera system was reviewed and ultimately it destroys the timeline that he provided,” Durham said last month.

-A neighbor of the Shovers told reporters she saw sheriff’s investigators digging in the backyard of the brothers’ home, and saw them unearth clothing and blankets.
+A neighbor of the Shovers told reporters that she saw sheriff’s investigators digging in the backyard of the brothers’ home, where they unearthed clothing and blankets.

-“I do know that evidence was collected that confirmed that … Miss Briones was the victim of a homicide and points at these two brothers,” Durham said.
+“Evidence was collected that confirmed … Miss Briones was the victim of a homicide and points at these two brothers,” Durham said.

-Briones’ loved ones have been extensively searching for the teen, distributing flyers throughout the city and surrounding locations bearing her photograph and other information.
+The victim’s loved ones were searching for the teen, distributing flyers throughout the city and surrounding locations bearing her photograph and other information.